Turbo-Charge Your Revenue!

 One inventory management technique that can help you identify your core products is the ABC analysis.

-This inventory technique categorizes your products into three - A, B, and C, based on volume and revenue generated.
+This inventory technique categorizes your products into three categories - A, B, and C, based on volume and revenue generated.

 ‘A’ signifies the products with the highest value, ‘B’ signifies products with a moderately high value, and ‘C’ signifies products with the least value.
 After conducting the ABC analysis, your core products will fall under ‘A’.